sriniip/axway-open-docs/content/en/docs/central/feauth_oauth.md

 linkTitle: Secure an API with OAuth
 weight: 50
 date: 2019-07-30T00:00:00.000Z
-description: >-
+description: API proxies can be secured with a client authentication policy.
-  API proxies can be secured with a client authentication policy.
   Learn how to set up an OAuth front-end security policy on an API proxy.
 ---

 ## Before you start

-* You will need a client ID, issuer, and metadata path provided by your third-party OAuth server.
+* You need a client ID, issuer, and metadata path provided by your third-party OAuth server.
 * The authorization server must issue signed JWT access tokens.
 * The authorization server must issue tokens with `Amplify Central` in the `aud` claim.